View Don Doane's Obituary on durangoherald.com and share memories

 |

 An actor, Don worked & mentored every aspect of theater.
-He was a skilled boatman, master scuba diver, underwater photographer, lover of earth & sky, avid reader, writer & guitar player.
-A charming, "different breed of cat," he loved life, never met a stranger & gave us all laughter.
+He was a skilled boatman, master scuba diver, underwater photographer, lover of nature & sky, avid reader, writer & guitar player, and Cajun Boil boss.
+A charming, ""different breed of cat,"" he loved life, never met a stranger & gave us all so much laughter.

 Don is survived by his children, Patrick (Lisa) Doane, Maggie Doane, Cameron Doane, two grandchildren, sister Carol (Joe) Edwards, niece Angela Moody, and his lady Mary Koehn.